multiversx/mx-docs/docs/integrators/deep-history-squad.md

 The reconstruction (which uses _import-db_ under the hood, as previously stated) takes a long time (e.g. days) - depending on the machine's resources (CPU, storage capabilities and memory).
 :::

-Once the **import-db** is over, the `db` folder contains the reconstructed database for the shard in question.
-You can smoke test it by launching (in-place) an ephemeral observer:
+Once the **import-db** is over, the `db` folder contains the reconstructed database for the shard in question, ready to be attached to a deep-history observer (observer with the configuration described above).

+Now, do the same for the other shards, as needed.

+:::tip
+You can smoke test the data by launching an (in-place) ephemeral observer:

 ```
 ./node --use-log-view --log-save --destination-shard-as-observer 0